Jesserc/Goreg-vm/readme.md

 ## 4. Missing/Incomplete Parts:

+- Update this readme for added instructions and modifications

 - #### Error Handling:

   Error handling could be improved, particularly in the fetch, fetch16, execute, and step methods, where errors are currently ignored on purpose.